-Labour market reforms including stricter eligibility criteria for disability pensions has aimed at and succeeded to increase employment rates among the elderly labour force.
+Labour market reforms including stricter eligibility criteria for disability pensions have aimed at and succeeded to increase employment rates among the elderly labour force.
 At the same time productivity and work demands has increased to an extent that might make it difficult for people with reduced health to comply.

 What this study adds

-The combined effect of labour market policies including stricter eligibility criteria for permanent disability benefits and higher work demands has increased the employment rate among the healthy 60%, while the 40% with moderate and severe health problems are pushed out in temporary means tested or no benefits.
+The combined effect of labour market policies including stricter eligibility criteria for permanent disability benefits and higher work demands has increased the employment rate among the healthy 60%, while the 40% with moderate and severe health problems are pushed into temporary means tested or no benefits.

 Contributors: NKJ, HBH, IA and FD designed the study.
 NKJ and HBH made the analysis and drafted the first version of the manuscript.
 KT, AM, BB, BB, MW contributed to the interpretation of the results.All authors provided comments on earlier versions of the manuscript.
 All authors read and approved the final manuscript.